Hyblaea puera (Cramer, 1777)

 Teak Defoliator

-Don Herbison-Evans ( donherbisonevans@yahoo.com )
+Don Herbison-Evans

 and

-Ian F.B.
-Common & Stella Crossley
+Stella Crossley

-(Photo from: Moths of Australia)
+(Photo: courtesy of Ian F.B.
+Common from: Moths of Australia)

 The Caterpillars of this species are brown with a pair of narrow yellow lines along each side enclosing a dark brown band.
-The Caterpillar is a pest overseas on :
+The caterpillar is a pest overseas on :

-• Teak ( Tectona grandis, VERBENACEAE ),
+• Teak ( Tectona grandis, LAMIACEAE ),

-and they also feed on :
+and they also feed on other trees such as:

 • White Mangrove ( Avicennia marina, ACANTHACEAE ),

-• Vitex trifolia ( VERBENACEAE ).
+• Fiddlewood ( Petitia domingensis, VERBENACEAE ).

 The eggs are laid on the undersides of the leaves.
-The Caterpillar cuts a semicircular piece of leaf and folds or rolls it over to form a shelter.
+The caterpillar cuts a semicircular piece of leaf and folds or rolls it over to form a shelter.
 The mature Caterpillar often lives in this shelter by day, and feeds nocturnally.

 (Specimen: courtesy of the Macleay Museum, University of Sydney)